-A block is a program created by a user on Nitoku platform that you can embed in your own Nitoku web pages.
+A block is a program created on the platform that you can embed in your own Nitoku web pages.

-We want to get people working together in communities to create and construct things, to achieve this, it is critical that they are able to collaborate on small chunks of work, not whole pages but instead collaborate on components, blocks are those components.
-Blocks enable users to combine, reuse and extend bits and pieces of other web pages on their own.
-We believe that blocks will incentivate users to collaborate and help them to avoid reinventing the wheel every time that they need to create a new web page.
+We want to get people working together in communities to create and construct things, to achieve this, blocks enable users to combine, reuse and extend bits and pieces of other web pages on their own, helping them to collaborate and avoid reinventing the wheel every time that they need to create a new web page.

 If the team where the block was created was public, any user in the platform can used it, if the team was private only users that are member of the private team can use the block.